JK Tallinna Kalev: Stadium

+Kalev first started playing its home matches at the Tiigiveski Ground, before the club opened Kalevi Aed in the Tallinn city centre in 1923.
+Kalevi Aed was destroyed after World War II, in the 1940s.

-The club's historic home ground is the 12,000-seat Kalevi Keskstaadion.
+The club's traditional home ground is the 12,000-seat Kalevi Keskstaadion.
 Opened on 12 July 1955, the multi-purpose stadium was built near Kalev's old Tiigiveski Ground.
 Initially named Kalev Komsomol Stadium, the name was changed to Kalevi Keskstaadion in 1989.
-It used to be the largest football stadium in Estonia until the completion of A. Le Coq Arena in 2001.
-The stadium is located at Staadioni 3, in Juhkentali, Kesklinn, Tallinn.
-Before Kalevi Keskstaadion, the club played at the historic Kalevi Aed, which was constructed by Tallinna Kalev in the early 1920s and demolished in the 1940s.
+It used to be the largest football stadium in Estonia until the expansion of A. Le Coq Arena in 2018.

-Tallinna Kalev uses the 1,198-seat artifical turf ground Sportland Arena for training and home matches during winter and early spring months.

-From 2020 season the team moved to Kadriorg Stadium, as Kalevi Keskstaadion underwent renovation due to its poor condition.
+From the 2020 season the team moved to Kadriorg Stadium, as Kalevi Keskstaadion underwent renovation due to its poor condition.
 Although the renovation works were completed in 2022, the football club has not returned to the 12,000-capacity stadium due to a dispute with the owner of the stadium complex, the Estonian Sports Association Kalev, which has evolved into a court case.

+Tallinna Kalev uses the 1,198-seat artificial turf ground Sportland Arena for home matches during winter and early spring months.
+In 2024, the club opened an indoor football facility named Raja Jalgpallihall that serves as the club's primary training base.